0xRoco/badLogg/README.md

 ﻿# badLogg
-badLagg is a simple logging library for .NET 6 applications. its kinda easy to setup and use.
+badLogg is a simple logging library for .NET 6 applications. its kinda easy to setup and use.

 And as the name says, its not that advanced but i wanted to reinvent the wheel and see how it goes.

-its missing a lot of features most importantly asynchronous logging but it should be easy to implement later (_**Surely**_).
+### Features
+* Asynchronous logging (i think?)
+* Console and file logging

 ## Setting up and getting started
 ```c#
 _logger = new LogManager(new LogConfig("badLogg", //App name